This post may contain affiliate links. See our affiliate disclosure for more.

 Now guys, this may sound like a rant.

-And it was a little.
+And it is a little.

 But now I’m writing as a blogger who works with amazing creative professionals every day.